• Skip to primary navigation

 For making the plum sauce you will need a sharp knife and a chopping board for cutting up the plums and onions, and a saucepan large enough to take the ingredients.
 You will also need a stick blender (or electric blender) to blend the sauce.

-For the oven-baked duck legs and potatoes you will need an ovenproof dish that is safe to use on the hob.
-I just used my very old stainless steel roasting dish that is so old I can’t even remember where I got it from!
-The link I have provided is the closest I could find.
+For the oven-baked duck legs and potatoes, you will need an ovenproof dish that is safe to use on the hob.
+I just used my very old stainless steel roasting dish that is so old I can't even remember where I got it from!

-Failing that, you could use a normal frying pan for browning the duck, and then transfer it to an ovenproof dish to finish off cooking in the oven.
-I do like to use either a metal or enamel dish because I think the potatoes crisp better in that than in a ceramic dish.
+Failing that, you could use a normal frying pan for browning the duck, and then transfer it to an ovenproof dish to finish cooking in the oven.
+I use a metal or enamel dish because I think the potatoes crisp better than in a ceramic dish.

 Ingredients